Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 🟦 **Deployment group**

 * Designed specifically for **deploying to multiple machines (targets)**
-* Works with:
-  * Azure VMs
-  * On-premises VMs
+* Works with: Azure VMs / On-premises VMs
 * Requires Azure Pipelines agent (which is already installed ✅)
-* Enables:
-  * Coordinated deployments
-  * Rolling deployments
+* Enables: Coordinated deployments / Rolling deployments /Environment-based targeting
-  * Environment-based targeting

 ❌ Why the other options are incorrect